tomas-sucena/2023-FEUP-ESOF/docs/ProjectManagement.md

 - We continued writing maintainable and modular code, thanks in part to the design patterns we opted to follow (such as Observer).

 #### What didn't go well?
-- We overestimated how much time we would have for this iteration. <br>As such, both issues we had planned to tackle were not fully implemented.
+- We overestimated how much time we would have for this iteration. <br>As such, an issue we had planned to tackle was not fully implemented.

 #### What have we learned?
 - We learned how to design better UI in Flutter.